-by partners or family are women.
+Every day, 137 women worldwide are killed by their current or former partner or a family member - 64 percent of all victims killed by partners or family worldwide are women.
 Women also account for 82 percent of victims killed by their partner or ex-partner, as data from a recent UN report on femicide shows.

 Asia accounts for the largest number of murders of women with 20,000 cases, followed by Africa (19,000).
 In relative terms however, Africa is a more dangerous place for women with 3.1 homicides per 100,000 inhabitants (Asia: 0.9).
-In America 1.6 offences were counted.
+The Americas had a rate of 1.6 offenses.
 In Europe, that number was 0.7 murders per 100,000 women.